 Wii Tennis is a great game to play, especially with friends.
-What makes it even better is being able to play the better than your friends!
-To do with, you will need to know all the skills used in playing Wii Tennis.
+What makes it even better is being able to play better than your friends!
+To do with this, you will need to know all the skills used in playing Wii Tennis.
 One of these skills is spinning the ball.
 This is a pretty advanced skill, but do not worry.
 We have got you covered.
 Follow the easy steps provided below to get you playing like a complete pro.

 How to Spin the Ball: